Skip to main content

 And add the line:

-Always make sure that where we refer netuno-app-name should be the name of your app!
-For example: http://myapp.localhost
+Always make sure that where we refer to my-app, it should be the name of your application.

-In case of any correction, especially the hosts operating system, you may need to restart your browser due to the DNS resolution cache.
+you may need to restart the browser due to DNS resolution caching.

-If you need to correct any settings on NGINX, be sure to always refresh settings.
+If you need to change any configuration in NGINX, remember to always reload the settings.